Just1B/Kubernetes-Nginx-Ingress/README.md

 ## Step 2 : Install Nginx Ingress with Helm

-In Kubernetes, an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
-You configure access by creating a collection of rules that define which inbound connections reach which services.
+In Kubernetes, Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
+You configure access by creating a collection of rules that defines which inbound connections reach which services.

 ![index](https://github.com/Just1B/Kubernetes_Nginx_Ingress/raw/master/screens/ingress.png)